 by Marde Ross | Aug 22, 2011 | Daffodils, Other Bulbs for Warm Climates, Peonies, Tulips

-I took pictures of all of my daffodil bulbs one year against a ruler to show the size.
-Bulbs differ in size according to variety, but one rule seems to hold true – plant a smaller bulb than the largest that can be bought per variety, and you will short yourself...
+Buying cheap bulbs will lead to disappointing results.
+One year I took pictures of all of my daffodil bulbs against a ruler to show the size.
+Bulbs differ in size according to variety, but one rule seems to hold true.
+Plant a smaller bulb rather than the largest that...

 by Marde Ross | Aug 22, 2011 | Gardening Tips for Daffodils, Tulips, Peonies & Naturalizing Bulbs, Tulips

-Before any preparation begins, the tulip bulbs are refrigerated for 6-8 weeks in warm climates.
-Take care not to place any apples near them in the cooler and the temprtature should be around 45 degrees.
+Before any preparation begins when growing tulips, the bulbs most be refrigerated for 6-8 weeks in warm climates.
+The temperature should be around 45 degrees.
+Take care not to place any apples near them in the cooler.
 Do not freeze them!
-One Prepare the soil by digging down about...
+Here Are 10 Steps To Follow...

 by Marde Ross | Aug 20, 2011 | Gardening Tips for Daffodils, Tulips, Peonies & Naturalizing Bulbs, Peonies